danfuzz/samizdat/doc/library-guide/Class.md

 along with the default methods on `Value` &mdash; are the default *class* methods for all classes.

+The instance methods defined here are the instance methods on `Class`, which means that they &mdash; along with the default methods on `Value` &mdash; are the default *class* methods for all classes.

+<br><br>
+### Class Method Definitions

+**Note:** These are the class methods on the class `Class`, and not class methods in general.

+#### `class.cast(cls, value) -> .`

+"Hard" cast operation.
+This is like `.maybeCast()`, except that this terminates the runtime with an error if the cast could not complete, instead of returning void.

+**Note:** See note on `.maybeCast()` for rationale of how this is defined.

+#### `class.maybeCast(cls, value) -> . | void`

+"Soft" cast operation.
+This attempts to cast (convert in a maximally data-preserving fashion) the given `value` to the indicated class `cls`.

+This function operates by first checking to see if `value` is already of a proper class, and returning it directly if so.

+If not, this function calls `value.castToward(cls)` to give `value` "first dibs" on conversion.
+If it results in a value of an appropriate class, then that value is then returned.

+If not, this function then calls `cls.castFrom(value)`, passing it the non-void result of the previous step (if any) or the original value (if not).
+If this call results in a value of an appropriate class, then that value is then returned.

+If not, this function returns void.

+**Note:** This is defined as a class method and not an instance method, so that the overall behavior can be guaranteed by the system.
+Individual classes are allowed to define `.castToward()` and `class.castFrom()` to add their particular contribution to the behavior.

+#### `class.of(value) -> class`

+Returns the class of the given arbitrary `value`.
+The return value is always of class `Class`.

 <br><br>
 ### Method Definitions: `Class` protocol